The cancer may appear to be a lump, an itchy area, or a sore that does not heal.

 The vulva refers to the area around the opening of the vagina.
-It contains the external female reproductive organs Female External Genital Organs The external genital organs include the mons pubis, labia majora, labia minora, Bartholin glands, and clitoris.
-The area containing these organs is called the vulva.
-The external genital organs... read more .
+It contains the external female reproductive organs Female External Genital Organs The external genital structures include the mons pubis, labia majora, labia minora, and clitoris.
+The area containing these structures is called the vulva.
+The external genital structures have... read more .

 Locating the Vulva